SONALI MALI

 PhD, University of California, Berkeley, 2025

 I completed my PhD in neuroscience at UC Berkeley, where I trained as a sensory neurobiologist studying how sensory neurons, called nociceptors, detect harmful stimuli such as mechanical forces, noxious temperatures, chemical irritants, and biological threats like pathogens and inflammatory mediators.
-My work uncovered a novel mechanism by which SARS-CoV-2 activates airway-innervating sensory neurons via its viral protease PLpro to trigger sneeze, cough, and pain in mice.
-Sneezing and coughing help clear the airways but also facilitate the spread of respiratory diseases such as COVID-19; these findings raise the question of whether pathogens like coronaviruses may co-opt sensory neurons to promote their own transmission.
+A key discovery from my doctoral work revealed that SARS-CoV-2 activates airway-innervating sensory neurons through its viral protease PLpro, triggering sneeze, cough, and pain responses in mice.
+While sneezing and coughing help clear airways, they also facilitate respiratory disease transmission, raising an interesting question: do pathogens like coronaviruses exploit sensory neurons to enhance their own spread?

 While some microbes like SARS-CoV-2 drive disease, many others, known as commensals, have co-evolved to benefit the host.
 As a postdoctoral fellow in the Littman lab, I am investigating how commensal microbes interact with immune cells and neurons to promote physiological homeostasis in the gut and vaginal mucosa in the face of dynamic environmental and developmental changes.

-Outside of the lab, I enjoy hiking, cycling, and eating vegan ice cream.
+Outside of the lab, I enjoy cycling, reading, and eating vegan ice cream.